 The Pharaoh hound is known by different names including Kelb Tal Fenek.
 It is the national dog of Malta.
 This rare large dog breed is characterized by large, muscular body and wedge shaped foreface.
 Pharaoh dogs resemble the dogs in many early Egyptian artworks.
 This breed is intelligent and easy to train.
 It is affectionate with family members but wary with strangers.
 The rare dog breed is believed to be capable of smiling and blushing!
 Best owners for this large rare dog breed include an active family in a suburban or urban house.

 5. Ibizan Hound

 The Ibizan hound was considered to be an ancient breed but research shows that it may be re-creation of an ancient breed from Ibiza.
 Spanish hunters and farmers mainly bred it for hunting rabbits.
 The Ibizan comes in two-coat varieties-smooth or wirehaired.
 Colors for both varieties may include white or red, either solid or in combination.
 This is an affectionate, energetic dog that is playful with kids.

 The Sloughi almost became extinct at the turn of the 20th century due to disease and political upheaval in North Africa, from where it originated.
 It first came to the USA in 1971.Sloughi is one of the rare medium dog breeds that comes in two types –desert type and mountain type.
 It is affectionate with family members and does well with active, patient owners who can devote time to them.

-This is an exotic, working dog believed to have descended from Tibetan dogs.
+The Komondor is an exotic working dog believed to have descended from Tibetan dogs.
 The characteristic features include a double, wooly undercoat and thick, corded white outer coat.
 This is a calm, alert protective dog devoted to its family.
 Although he is an independent dog, he won’t roam.
 However, he needs a firm, experienced owner and a rural home.